-Question 1: What is Dialogue Search?
+1. What is Nexidia’s Dialogue Search?

 When not being used by the Government to monitor your phone calls, office conversations, or noises in the bathroom, the underlying technology in Nexidia’s Dialogue Search can be used to index the audio within your sound and video files and create a searchable database of those media files.
-This gives you, dear viewer, the ability to search on the details of your content.
+This gives you, dear viewer, the ability to search for the details of your content.
 Not just subject keywords, but the actual content – verbatim- within the media.
-Ooey gooey, Chocolately good Metadata.
+Ooey gooey, chocolately good Metadata.

-This technology can either be used as a standalone searchable database, or, it can be integrated into your NLE du jour or Asset Management system.
+This technology can either be used as a standalone searchable database or, it can be integrated into your NLE du jour or Asset Management system.

 Many of you may be familiar with Phrase Find, which was a scaled down version of Dialogue Search, available as a plugin to some versions of Avid Media Composer, or within MediaSite by Sonic Foundry.
 But we’re getting a little bit ahead of ourselves.
 Let’s see where Dialogue Search is most beneficial.

-Question 2: Where is Dialogue Search used?
+2. Where is Dialogue Search used?

 Nexidia’s technology has many use cases.
-But as it pertains to post production, it’s fantastic for logging.
+But as it pertains to post-production, it’s fantastic for logging.
 Let’s consider Reality Television.
 Many cameras, sometimes recording from most of the day.
 This is a massive amount of footage to comb through for that one scathing soundbite.
 Imagine being able to search across this and instantly find that sound bite you need.
 Or the components you need to create that epic Frankenbite.
 It’s a tremendous time saver.

 In terms of Metadata, Dialogue Search provides a way to find media in your archives without having to rely on the manual input of search terms.
 Many manual input terms in asset management cover broad topics or people….not phrases or quotes.
 Instead of searching by these concepts as most do, you now have a much more granular way of searching content – in only a few seconds, and with little or no manual input of metadata.

 The next place it shows great promise is that of closed captioning.
 Closed captioning is an expensive process, and due to the new FCC regulations, mandatory for many content providers.
-The technology behind Dialogue Search shows great promise for auto generation of captioning.
+The technology behind Dialogue Search shows great promise for auto-generation of captioning.
 However, at this point, it is not accurate enough for the strict guidelines for captioning.
 However, it is accurate enough to be used in Nexidia’s QC product – which can analyze an existing caption file, compare it to the media file, and retime the captioning to match the media file.
-This drastically reduces the amount of your deliverables that are rejected, as well as again conforming to the FCC regulations.
+This drastically reduces the number of your deliverables that are rejected, as well as again conforming to the FCC regulations.

 I know, many of you are wondering about Phrase Find -will it come back as an option for Media Composer?
 As of v8 of Media Composer, Phrase Find is not available – there are licensing issues that Nexidia and Avid are still sorting out.
-No time table has been set for a definitive yes or no. Depending on who you talk to on both camps, discussions are either going well, or horrible.
-Unfortunately we’re just going to have to wait..and see.
+No timetable has been set for a definitive yes or no. Depending on who you talk to on both camps, discussions are either going well or horrible.
+Unfortunately, we’re just going to have to wait..and see.

-Question 3: How does Dialogue Search work?
+3. How does Dialogue Search work?

-The current Oxford dictionary lists over 170,000 words in the English language -not including obsolete and derivative words, regional terms and slang.
+The current Oxford dictionary lists over 170,000 words in the English language -not including obsolete and derivative words, regional terms, and slang.
 It would be wholly inefficient and quite impossible to maintain an accurate database of words.
-So the fine PHD level folks at Nexidia broke down the individual sounds that we make as we form words, and used those discreet sounds as a blueprint for all speech – thus making it possible to search for any word or sound – even those which are not found in the dictionary.
+So the fine Ph.D. level folks at Nexidia broke down the individual sounds that we make as we form words, and used those discreet sounds as a blueprint for all speech – thus making it possible to search for any word or sound – even those which are not found in the dictionary.